Learning Objectives

 A long-term study near M’Baïki in the Central African Republic has been monitoring tropical forest recovery from disturbance for 40 years.

-Use the data on yearly tree measurements (in mbaiki_measures.csv), information on the individual (in mbaiki_trees.csv), and the names of the species in the forest (in mbaiki_species.csv)to answer the following questions (if isn’t in your working directory download it).
+Use the data on yearly tree measurements (in mbaiki_measures.csv), information on the individual trees (in mbaiki_trees.csv), and the names of the species in the forest (in mbaiki_species.csv) to answer the following questions (if isn’t in your working directory download it).

 - Create a new data frame that contains the following information for each unique tree (each tree has a unique